Auditdapps/Auditdapps-self-audit/README.md

 🛡️ Tagline: Build safer.
 Launch smarter.

 🚀 What is AuditDapps?: AuditDapps is a blockchain security platform designed to help Web3 developers, startups, and organizations perform self-guided smart contract audits and security assessments with minimal friction.
 It currently offers a checklist-based self-audit tool that allows users to identify common vulnerabilities, improve security posture, and prepare for more in-depth manual audits if required before deployment.
-Auditdapps empower teams to catch critical security issues early before launching dApps, DeFi projects, Nft, or token/tokenless contracts.
+Auditdapps empower teams to catch critical security issues early before launching dApps, DeFi projects, NFTs, or token/tokenless contracts.

 Auditdapps aims to democratize access to blockchain security by offering flexible, scalable audit options without the high cost of traditional security firms.
-Bridging the gap between Web3 innovation and security best practices, through self-audit and on-demand manual auditing services.
+Bridging the gap between Web3 innovation and security best practices through self-audit and on-demand manual auditing services.

 AuditDapps provides: